pmarguinaud/workingweek2025/README.md

 ### Installing yourself

-This [script](perl5.sh) shows how to install everything.
+This [script](perl5.sh) shows how to install everything (Perl modules and fxtran).
 Some Perl modules may be missing, but you could add them yourself.

 ## Compiling with cmake & fxtran pre-processing